Anaest-py/Anaest-py/README.md

 Hi, there! 👋

-# I'm [Anagu Esther Chinenye](https://anaest-py.github.io/My-Portfolio/) :slightly_smiling_face:, a Women Techsters Fellow.
+# I'm [Anagu Esther Chinenye](https://anaest-py.github.io/My-Portfolio/) :slightly_smiling_face:, a Data Scientist and a Women Techsters Fellow.

  You can connect with me :handshake: on: